katiesaund/clinical_cdifficile_trehalose_variants/README.md

 # Clinical _C. difficile_ with Trehalose Utilization Variants
-This reposity contains details in support of a manuscript currently under review.
-The focus of this work is the analysis of the association between trehalose utilization variants in clinical _C. difficile_ isolates and infection severity.
+This repository contains the analysis for a manuscript published at Open Forum Infectious Disease in January 2020.
+The focus of this work is the analysis of the association between trehalose utilization variants in clinical _C. difficile_ isolates and infection severity outcome in patients.

-The preprint is available on [medRxiv](https://www.medrxiv.org/content/10.1101/19008342v1).
+The paper is available at [Open Forum Infectious Diseases](https://academic.oup.com/ofid/advance-article/doi/10.1093/ofid/ofz548/5696590).

 ### Manuscript Title
 Genetic determinants of trehalose utilization are not associated with severe _Clostridium difficile_ infection outcome